faceleg/pagesofinterest.net/_posts/2023-11-20-an-engineers-tools-yours-for-life.md

 image: "/images/an-engineers-tools-yours-for-life-hands-split-keyboard.jpg"
 ---

-Software Engineering is an interesting profession.
-There are no mandatory tools, no agreed handbook explaining minimum basic tenets to follow to ensure a long and healthy career.
+Software Engineering is an interesting profession, there are no mandatory tools, no agreed handbook explaining minimum basic tenets to follow to ensure a long and healthy career.
 We're expected it seems, to figure it out ourselves.
-In this post I want to talk about a tool we take for granted that you'll notice only when the break: your hands.
+In this post I want to talk about a tool we take for granted that you'll notice only when they break: your hands.

 It is assumed that as sedentary workers, we can't physically wear out.
-For me this lead to mistakes early on that nearly cost me my income.
+For me this led to mistakes early on that nearly cost me my income.

 Over my career as an individual contributor I worked through solutions until I settled where I am today.
-I coach my managers and talk about this topic whenever I'm triggered - it's important and can be the difference between being able to focus on what matters or struggling to work at all.
+I coach my managers and talk about this topic whenever I'm triggered.
+It's important and can be the difference between being able to focus on what matters or struggling to work at all.

 ## The Issue

-Numbness and pain, starting in the pinkies and developing upwards through the outside of my arms and into my shoulders and neck.
-Being young and relatively stupid in many ways, I ignored it assuming it would go away.
-It got worse.
+Numbness and pain, starting in the pinkies-developing upwards through the outside of my arms and into my shoulders and neck.
+Being young and relatively stupid in many ways, I ignored it assuming it would go away; it got worse.

 ## Solution Part #1: A New Virtual Input Method